pnp/List-Formatting/column-samples/generic-update-button/README.md

-# Field Update Button
+# Field Value Update Button

 ## Summary
-This sample demonstrates field update buttons using the `setValue` action.
+This sample demonstrates displaying a button to update the fields values of an item.

 ![screenshot of the sample](./assets/screenshot.gif)